 This is work in progress.
 We would welcome web links to relevant resources as well as narratives and/or lists that identify and describe special collections, periodicals, newspaper holdings etc.

 In compiling the first instalment of the archive we would like to thank Gail Malmgreen (Tamiment Robert F. Wagner Labor Archives, NYU), James Simon (Center for Research Libraries, and the Preservation of American Hellenic History (PAHH) for contributing valuable information to this project.

 We hope that researchers, librarians, and other interested professionals will keep contributing to our initiative.

-A list of Greek-American newspapers (including Loxias tou Sikagou = Chicago Loxias, Ethnikos keryx = The National herald, and Thessalonike) can be found at:
+A list of Greek-American newspapers (including Loxias tou Sikagou = Chicago Loxias, Ethnikos keryx = The National Herald, and Thessalonike) can be found here

-These titles are also found in CRL's online catalog, available at
+These titles are also found in CRL's online catalog

 For information contact: